San Diego Marital Settlement Agreements Attorney

 Marital Property Settlement Agreements in California

 One of the stickiest tasks in a divorce is making fair split of the assets and liabilities that the divorcing couple has accrued.
-An experienced divorce attorney in San Diego can help fairly split these assets.
+An experienced and trusted divorce attorney in San Diego can help fairly split these assets.
 This requires first making a complete inventory of all the marital property and debts.
 California is a community property state, which means that all property and debt acquired after the date of the marriage through its termination date is considered to be owned equally by both spouses and should be equally split at the time of divorce, unless the parties agree to a different arrangement.
 Contact an attorney with experience handling marital settlement agreements.

 The couple can decide for themselves on a fair split of property.
 If they are able to reach an agreement, whether on their own or as a result of negotiations involving their attorneys and mediators, that understanding will put it in writing in the form of a Marital Settlement Agreement, which both will sign.
 This agreement is ordered and decreed by the court and is incorporated into the Final Judgment of Dissolution of Marriage issued by the Superior Court.
 If the couple cannot come to an agreement, the Court will split the property in half.